![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I laughed.
 It seemed Reggie had given me some excellent tips there.
 But apparently I'd need a worst-case road scenario to even have a shot against Jason.

 Where on Earth could I find such a track?
-One or two flashed through my head, but neither seemed the best fit available for all Reggie's recommendations.
-I needed to think on it a while.
+A couple flashed through my head, but neither seemed the best possible fit for all of Reggie's recommendations.
+I needed to think on it for a while.

 I mean, if I did decide to race him.
 And if he still wanted to.